caroger/flashcode/README.md

 ### Create a card

-Create a card by simply entering the corresponding leetcode problem number and give it a rating based on how confident you feel about solving the same problem in a interview setting:
+Create a card by simply entering the corresponding LeetCode problem number and give it a rating based on how confident you feel about solving the same problem in a interview setting:

    1. Totally going to ace it
    2. Will be able to solve it with some help